 - An estimated 1 in 2,000 people suffer from AS.

-- Symptoms most commonly emerge in patients between the ages of 15 to 25.
+- Symptoms most commonly emerge in young adults.

-- Genetic marker HLA-B27 may predispose you to spondylitis.
+- Genetic marker HLA-B27 may predispose people to spondylitis.

-While the Spondylitis Association of America, along with other leading organizations, work toward reevaluating the current state of care for ankylosing spondylitis and raising awareness, our team at Your Autoimmunity Connection is connecting patients both with one another and with currently available resources.
+While the Spondylitis Association of America, and other organizations work toward raising awareness and improving care, our team at Your Autoimmunity Connection connects patients with one another and with currently available resources.

 Brush up on the basics

 While some of you may already have some background knowledge about ankylosing spondylitis, let’s take a moment to review the basics.
-The following pages provide a comprehensive overview of ankylosing spondylitis:
+The following pages provide a comprehensive overview of AS:

 - Spondylitis Association of America: Overview of Ankylosing Spondylitis